formlio/forml/docs/registry.rst

 ^^^^^^^^^^^^^^^

-The deployable project *code arrangement* produced :ref:`upon releasing <lifecycle-release>` from within the :ref:`development lifecycle <lifecycle-development>` is the binary :class:`ForML package <forml.project.Package>`.
+The deployable project *code arrangement* produced :ref:`upon releasing <lifecycle-release>` from within the :ref:`development life cycle <lifecycle-development>` is the binary :class:`ForML package <forml.project.Package>`.
 It is a :doc:`zipfile object <python:library/zipfile>` (typically a file with the ``.4ml`` suffix) containing all the project :ref:`principal components
 <project-principal>` bundled together with all of its *runtime code dependencies* (as declared in